The Twins and their lucky home run sausage are home safely with the winning streak still intact

 After hitting coach David Popkins initiated the superstition last week, grabbing an unopened summer sausage from a table in the clubhouse and encouraging his players to tap it before their at-bats, the Twins coincidentally followed with a flurry of big hits.

-The Twins wisely took the sausage with them on the road, double-sealed in a plastic bag and stuffed into a shoe.
-They won all six games, a franchise first for a trip of that length, and took a 10-game win streak into their game on Friday against Boston.
+The Twins took the sausage with them on the road, wisely double-sealed in a plastic bag and stuffed into a shoe.
+They won all six games, a franchise first for a trip of that length.

+With a 5-2 win on Friday over Boston, they pushed their win streak to 11 games to match the third-longest in club history.
+The sausage stayed in the dugout; no home runs were hit, but the Twins struck out only six times.

 Jeffers, wearing a navy blue "Home Run Sausage" T-shirt featuring a salami-shaped slugger swinging for the fences, was coy in the clubhouse before the game when asked about the cured meat's whereabouts.